Web200/magento-elasticsuite-autocomplete/README.md

 This module use :
 - Elasticsearch response
 - Load the minimum magento class to display product (price and image helper)
-- Return only products (no categories or other attributes)
+- Return only products and categories (no other attributes)

-To improve speed I try two way of routing :
+To improve speed I try two ways of routing :
-- Default magento 2 routing way (declare routes.xml and use controller)
+- Default magento 2 routing way (by declaring routes.xml and use controller)
 - No routing way (use a search.php file in /pub directory)

 ## Benchmarks

-For benchmarking I use Magento 2.4.2 with sample data and all cache are active.
+For benchmarking, I use Magento 2.4.2 with sample data and all cache are active.
 Local ubuntu with mysql / elasticsearch / apache (no docker use)

 Results :